 - "I would never divorce."

 - "I know exactly how you feel, but I would never...."

-While you may feel nervous about saying the wrong thing to a friend going through a divorce, it's important to be there for them and provide non-judgmental support.
+While you may feel nervous about what to say to a friend going through a divorce, it's important to be there for them and provide non-judgmental support.
 Allow your friend to take the lead, offer kind words of support, and let them know specific ways you're able to help them out if they'd like.